Poland

 End of unpaid internships

 Impact date: Ongoing.
+The draft law has been submitted for inter-ministerial consultation, public consultation and review.
 On 21 November 2025, a draft law on regulations prohibiting the organization of unpaid internships was presented.
 This is part of a broader initiative at European level to adopt a directive limiting unpaid internships and minimizing the risk of replacing employment relationships with internships.

 Some of the most important guiding principles of the draft law include: